AIMultiple ResearchAIMultiple ResearchAIMultiple Research

 • Proprietary software: Must be a free-to-use package provided by a DAST software provider

-Zed Attack Proxy (ZAP) is an open source DAST tool that includes both automated scanning for vulnerabilities and tools to assist experts in their manual web app pen testing and REST API testing.
+Zed Attack Proxy (ZAP) is the open source DAST tool with the most GitHub stars and most comprehensive scope.
+It includes both automated scanning for vulnerabilities and tools to assist experts in their manual web app pen testing and REST API testing.

 As a former OWASP project, ZAP is an actively maintained, community-driven dynamic application security testing tool, offering documentation and a range of add-ons.